ldsouza13/Classify-Radio-Signals-in-Space-using-Keras/README.md

 - Task 7: Evaluate the Model<br>
   - Evaluate the CNN by invoking the model.fit() method.<br>
-  - Obtain the classification report to note the precision and recall of your classifier.<br>
+  - Obtain the classification report to note the precision and recall of the classifier.<br>